caiofsnobrega/projeto_LTV_e_segmentacao/README-en.md

 The project was built step-by-step following a logical data science pipeline:

+Note: As an integral part of the EBAC Data Science course, this project received tutoring and artificial intelligence support at certain stages.

 ### 1. Data Cleaning and Preparation
 The raw data contained transactions from a UK-based e-commerce.
 In this stage:
 * Records missing customer identification were removed.